elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions.md

 url: /learn/mathematics/questions/how-do-the-graphs-of-cube-root-functions-differ-from-those-of-square-root-functions
 score: -1.0
 related_article1:
-    id: 163751
+    id: 163780
     title: >-
-        What are the domain and range characteristics of cube root functions?
+        What does it mean for a function to be continuous?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-domain-and-range-characteristics-of-cube-root-functions
+    url: /learn/mathematics/questions/what-does-it-mean-for-a-function-to-be-continuous
 related_article2:
-    id: 163759
+    id: 163780
     title: >-
-        Why do cube root functions lack minimum and maximum values?
+        What does it mean for a function to be continuous?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-do-cube-root-functions-lack-minimum-and-maximum-values
+    url: /learn/mathematics/questions/what-does-it-mean-for-a-function-to-be-continuous
 related_article3:
-    id: 163771
+    id: 163748
     title: >-
-        What is the shape and direction of a typical cube root graph?
+        What steps are involved in graphing a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-shape-and-direction-of-a-typical-cube-root-graph
+    url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
 related_article4:
-    id: 163772
+    id: 163748
     title: >-
-        Which quadrants are typically covered by cube root graphs?
+        What steps are involved in graphing a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/which-quadrants-are-typically-covered-by-cube-root-graphs
+    url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
 related_article5:
-    id: 163779
+    id: 163748
     title: >-
-        How do reflections across axes transform cube root functions?
+        What steps are involved in graphing a cube root function?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-reflections-across-axes-transform-cube-root-functions
+    url: /learn/mathematics/questions/what-steps-are-involved-in-graphing-a-cube-root-function
 ---

 &nbsp;